PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 The only supported value for `slack_type` is `binary_power`, which configures weights of slack variables as ascending powers of two.
 In conjuction with `slack_size`, which specifies how many slack variables are created, the slack in marginal costs can be set up as as any fixed length binary number.
 The `slack_scale` works similar to `scale_factor` scaling the weights of the slack variables.

-In total, an exmaple of a JSON-object for configuring the QUBO looks like this.
+In total, an example of a JSON-object for configuring the QUBO looks like this.

 ```
 {
     "ising_interface": {
         "generator_representation": "singleton",
         "line_representation": "cutpowersoftwo",
         "kirchhoff": {
             "scale_factor": 1.0
         },
         "marginal_cost": {
             "strategy": "global_cost_square_with_slack",
             "scale_factor": 0.3,
-            "offset_estimation_factor": 1.0
+            "offset_estimation_factor": 1.0,
             "slack_type": "binary_power",
             "slack_scale": 0.1,
             "slack_size": 3,